Sasho11/Python_Practice-/README.md

 5. Quote Tracker: Create a program what will go out and check the current value of a stock

 6. Quote Tracker Advanced: Take the original quote tracker program and add to it's functionality by allowing the user to set a time for how often the stock(s) are checked.
+Bonus: add a pop up alert or sound notification.